yeoman/yeoman.io/app/_posts/blog/2016-07-13-generator-m-ionic-js-fatigue-and-transitioning-to-typescript-angular-2-and-ionic-2.md

 [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) is an open source collection of advanced workflows for building cross-platform HTML5 mobile apps with Ionic.
 This article gives a quick introduction into the generator's capabilities and refers to more elaborate resources for those willing to work with it.

-As we're transitioning to the next generation technology stack with Typescript, Angular 2 and Ionic 2 we're trying to overcome [JS fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.vh3bssyd7) and JS tooling fatigue and bring the development of the different tools closer together.
+As we're transitioning to the next generation technology stack with Typescript, Angular 2 and Ionic 2, we're trying to overcome [JS fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.vh3bssyd7) and JS tooling fatigue and bring the development of the different tools closer together.
 You can help us by joining the discussion!

 ## What's Generator-M-Ionic for?
 > **Advanced workflows for building rock-solid Ionic apps:** develop, prototype, test, build and deliver high quality apps with Yeoman, Gulp, Bower, Angular, Cordova and of course Ionic.
 All in one sexy generator.

-The roots of [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) reach back more than two years when my team and I ([@gruppjo](https://github.com/gruppjo)) at [M-Way Solutions](http://www.mwaysolutions.com/) decided to move our HTML5 mobile app development stack to AngularJS and Ionic in [early 2014](http://blog.mwaysolutions.com/2015/03/26/generator-m-the-state-of-html5-mobile-app-development-at-m-way/).
-Since then [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) has grown into a full-fledged collection of development tools for building large-scale enterprise apps with [Cordova](http://cordova.apache.org/), [AngularJS](https://angularjs.org/) and [Ionic](http://ionicframework.com/).
+The roots of [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) reach back more than two years when my team and I ([@gruppjo](https://github.com/gruppjo)) at [M-Way Solutions](http://www.mwaysolutions.com/) decided to move our HTML5 mobile app development stack to Angular and Ionic in [early 2014](http://blog.mwaysolutions.com/2015/03/26/generator-m-the-state-of-html5-mobile-app-development-at-m-way/).
+Since then [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) has grown into a full-fledged collection of development tools for building large-scale enterprise apps with [Cordova](http://cordova.apache.org/), [Angular](https://angularjs.org/) and [Ionic](http://ionicframework.com/).

-Built on top of the [Yeoman Ecosystem](http://yeoman.io/) with [Gulp](http://gulpjs.com/), [Bower](https://bower.io/) and [npm](https://www.npmjs.com/), Generator-M-Ionic offers highly efficient workflows for building apps from start to finish by wiring together a complex technology stack and by providing workflows for all important aspects of professional cross-platform HTML5 app development with Cordova, AngularJS and Ionic.
+Built on top of the [Yeoman Ecosystem](http://yeoman.io/) with [Gulp](http://gulpjs.com/), [Bower](https://bower.io/) and [npm](https://www.npmjs.com/), Generator-M-Ionic offers highly efficient workflows for building apps from start to finish by wiring together a complex technology stack and by providing workflows for all important aspects of professional cross-platform HTML5 app development with Cordova, Angular and Ionic.

 ![Generator-M-Ionic technology stack](https://raw.githubusercontent.com/gruppjo/blogs/master/16-07-yeoman/img/tech_stack.png)